 In the current business climate, managers need skill in sharing the company’s vision and business concerns to achieve sustainable performance for the coming years.
 To support managers, a leadership development program is available for supervisory and middle managers, whether they are novices or experienced.
 Executive mentoring is provided in training sessions and development programs are tailored to meet managers’ specific needs.

-Over the past four years, Hydro-Québec has arranged 1,060 internships.
-The company is a founding partner of the Institute of Electrical Power Engineering (IEPE) (in French only).
-14 IEPE graduates joined the ranks of Hydro-Québec in 2016.
+In the past four years, Hydro-Québec arranged 1,054 internships.
+The company is a founding partner of the Institute of Electrical Power Engineering (IEPE).
+We hired 12 of its graduates in 2017.